View all newsletters

 Baidu – China’s answer to Google – is looking to combat its long-term struggles in the face of rival Tencent with its heavy investment in AI.

-The team at Baidu has expanded its ERNIE 3.0 large language model into a new version called ERNIE 3.0 Titan.
+Early in 2023, the team at Baidu expanded its ERNIE 3.0 large language model into a new version called ERNIE 3.0 Titan.
 While its predecessor had just 10 billion parameters, Titan’s PaddlePaddle platform operates on 260 billion.
 Titan’s creators claim that it is the “largest dense pre-trained model so far” and that it outperforms state-of-the-art models on natural language processing (NLP) tasks.

 Nvidia – DGX AI